himawanadityas/Data-Science-Project/README.md

 ## Data Analysis

 ### [Marketing Analytics](https://github.com/himawanadityas/Data-Science-Project/blob/main/Marketing%20Analysis.ipynb)
 This project describes the marketing analysis of a company and then the result of analysis that have been made are given to CMO.
 There're several tasks that have to finished for finishing the analysis, these tasks are exploratory data analysis, statistical analysis, visualization, and summary/recommendation to CMO.
-The dataset that use from kaggle platform
+The dataset that use in this project is from kaggle platform